Crane knocks down power line near BART Lafayette track, emergency repairs to shut down Highway 24

 LAFAYETTE, Calif.
-(KGO) -- Emergency electrical repairs will force officials to close Highway 24 temporarily.
+(KGO) -- Emergency electrical repairs forced officials to close Highway 24 in Lafayette at noon after an early morning accident.

-BART says a large crane being used during the track replacement project hit a PG&E power line and knocked it onto the roadway just before 5:30 a.m.
+BART says a 250-ton crane being used during the track replacement project hit a PG&E power line and knocked it onto the roadway just before 5:22 a.m.
 Monday.

-Lanes on westbound Highway 24 were closed while workers removed the line.
+"The line came down onto the highway in the westbound lanes of Highway 24.
+At that point all of the westbound lanes of 24 were closed to traffic as a safety precaution," said BART spokesperson Chris Filippi.

 PG&E, Caltran, the CHP and Fire Department were notified.